A stable and adaptive polygenic signal detection method based on repeated sample splitting: Simulation studies

-For scenario (II), Fig.\ \ref{fig:power} (the second column) shows that the anticipated power loss of $T_{dc}$ due to sample splitting can be compensated by leveraging the weights inferred from $D_{n,1}$, as compared with the methods of \citet{Guo2016} and \citet{Wu2019}, which use the full sample.
+For scenario (II), the second column of Figure \ref{fig:power} shows that the anticipated power loss of $T_{dc}$ due to sample splitting can be compensated by leveraging the weights inferred from $D_{n,1}$, as compared with the methods of \citet{Guo2016} and \citet{Wu2019}, which use the full sample; recall that $J_2=J$ for $T_{dc}$, meaning the variable selection step completely failed at selecting relevant variants.
 For the sparse alternative case, scenario (II) 4 signals, $T_{dc}$ displays comparable power with the method of \citet{Wu2019}, while both are substantially more powerful than the method of \citet{Guo2016}.
 For the other alternatives considered in this scenario, all three methods have comparable power with the method of \citet{Guo2016} having slightly higher power.
-Overall, the proposed $T_{dc}$ test is most robust to the different alternatives considered here, and it is computationally most efficient.
+Overall, the proposed $T_{dc}$ test is most robust to the different alternatives considered here, and it is also computationally efficient which we discuss in Section \ref{discussion}.

 For the more realistic scenario (III), interestingly the results are similar to those of scenario (II).
-This suggests that while the variable selection step filters out noise, it also filters out some (weak) signals.
-The implementation of the method of \citet{Li2012} requires the specification of $J_2$.
-The results in Fig.\ \ref{fig:power} are for $J_2=1500$, the total sample size as recommended by the authors.
-In addition to the method of \citet{Li2012}, we also evaluated other selection methods, such as ElasticNet \citep{Zou2005}.
-However, results are similar especially for weak signals.
+This suggests that while the variable selection step filters out noise, it also filters out some (weak) signals; the sure screening property requires that the nonzero regression coefficients must be sufficiently large \citep{buhlmann2014high, Fan2008}.
+In addition to DCSIS and SIS, we also evaluated other selection methods such as ElasticNet, but results are similar especially for weak signals.

+We emphasize that $J_2=2n=1500$ is fixed across all the alternatives considered here, and power of $T_{dc}$ shown in Figure \ref{fig:power} can be improved by considering a smaller $J_2$ for sparse but relatively strong signals (e.g.\ 4 or 40 signals out $J=4000$ variants).
+Indeed, applications and additional simulation studies in Section \ref{application} demonstrate the advantages of the proposed method for certain alternatives.
+Power can be further improved by using $m=50$ instead of $10$ (Figure S3).
+In general, a larger $m$ leads to a heavier penalty paid for multiple hypothesis testing; the effective number of tests, however, does not go up linearly with respect to $m$ because of the inherent correlation between the different sample splits.
+On the other hand, a larger $m$ leads to better variable selection in stage 1, particularly when the signals are weak.
+The resulting improved efficiency thus compensates the power loss due to multiple hypothesis testing.
+Overall, performance of $T_{dc}$ is robust to the choice of $m$ (Figure S3).